rodrigue89/Swizzle/Tutorials/Variables (#3).md

 # Tutorial #3: Variables

-Variables are away of labeling data that can be manipulated later on.
+Variables are a way of labeling data that can be manipulated later on.
 They can be accessed anywhere in your program.

 A variable is declared as such: